mcraiha/CommonSecrets/SPECIFICATIONS.md

 #### Checksum

-Base64 encoded UTF-8 string that contain SHA-256 checksum of all other login information variables concatenated together
+UTF-8 string (can only contain hex chars, so numbers 0-9 and letters A-F) that contain SHA-256 checksum of all other login information variables concatenated together

 &nbsp;